bakasheddy/bakasheddy/README.md

-- 👋 Hi, I’m @bakasheddy
+- 👋 Hi, I’m Shedrack David (@bakasheddy)
-- 👀 I’m interested in ...python, Data science, Data Analytics and ML/AI
+- 👀 I’m interested in ...Python, Data science, Data Analytics and ML/AI
-- 🌱 I’m currently learning ...A Data Analyst
+- 🌱 I’m currently learning ...ML and AI
-- 💞️ I’m looking to collaborate on ...Stackoverflow, kaggle and Udacity
+- 💞️ I’m looking to collaborate on ...Stackoverflow and kaggle
 - 📫 How to reach me ...shedrackdavid9@gmail.com

 <!---